rikhuijzer/xrcf/developer-notes.md

 Let's for now just generate LLVM IR, then the LLVM binary can be used to compile that.
 At a later point, the plan is to include the LLVM backend in a separate crate.

+## Comments

+Comments should explain *why* something is done, not *what* something does.
+The problem with "what" comments is that they often get out of date and then become confusing.
+If the "what" is not obvious from the code, then try to first explain it via descriptive variable and function names.

+## Op Docstrings

+Explaining *what* an op does is a good idea for docstrings.
+For example, for the `scf.yield` op, the docstring could be:

+    `scf.yield`

+    ```ebnf
+    `scf.yield` $operands `:` type($operands)
+    ```
+    For example,
+    ```mlir
+    scf.yield %0 : i32
+    ```

+This uses the Extended Backus-Naur Form (EBNF) to describe the syntax of the op.

+The benefit of using EBNF and the example is that it can be convinient to find this information in the documentation.
+Even more importantly, hopefully LLMs will learn from these examples how the parsing and printing code should look like.

 ## `Operation`

 MLIR has a `Op` trait where each `struct` that implements it contains a `Operation` field.